 In line with the evidence base on EDI interventions, achieving our EDI principles will involve: collaboration across the organisation; commitment from senior management; and embedding EDI awareness and initiatives within our organisational and research culture.
 We will regularly review progress and update this Plan.
 The Director is ultimately responsible for EDI in CAST, with support from the Centre Manager, supported by a CAST EDI working group.
-Annex 1 provides an overview of the actions in this plan

-(stemming from CAST EDI work, feedback from CAST colleagues, input from Advisory Board and Executive Group - see section below), how progress will be measured, and current status.
+The CAST EDI Action Tracker provides an overview of the actions in this plan (stemming from CAST EDI work, feedback from CAST colleagues, input from Advisory Board and Executive Group - see section below), how progress will be measured, and current status.

 In November 2022, following the launch of the EDI Plan, the first CAST EDI experiences survey and monitoring questionnaire were sent to all CAST staff, students, and affiliates.
 The survey elicited EDI-relevant attitudes and experiences of working within CAST, while the questionnaire collected data on key demographics and protected characteristics to provide a profile of Centre staff/students.
 The survey was repeated in Autumn 2023.
-Our most recent survey results are attached at Annex 2.